 Sometimes the relay agent that is forwarding the DHCP packets to the DHCPatriot may not be in the same subnet as the dynamic subnet that was specified previously.
 If this is the case, what we call a maintenance subnet may be specified.
 The Maintenance Subnet area (figure 9.8) under the DHCPv6 menu is provided for this purpose.
-Simply choose the Shared Network that the Maintenance Subnet should belong to.
-Type the maintenance subnet and press commit.
-You can also edit and delete these entries from this screen.
+Simply choose the Shared

-Define new or modify existing Location: DHCPv6 (IPv6) -> g DHCPv6 maintenance subnets here: Maintenance Subnet relayed DHCP, from a different si here as a dynmaic subnet that is ubnet that is not part of this shared network.
-For ex part of this shared network, then the subnet would network.
-Otherwise, the DHCPatriot would not know roviding addresses out of a certain shared network source traffic, such as ample, if a router has a primary IP address in a subnet that is not covered be added here as maintenance subnet.
-This tentisk the DHCPATIO that the what shared network it belonged with.
-Add or edit the DHCPV6 maintenan 1) Shared Network Select One Select the Shared Network that this DHCPv6 maintenance subnet will be a part of.
-2) Subnet Enter the DHCPv6 maintenance subnet here.
-For example: 2620:0:2E50:ffff::/64 Comm Currently configured DHCPv6 Get CSV maintenance subnets: Comm Comm ubnet (Edit) (Delete)
+One or more DHCPv6 mainte relayed DHCP, from a differer here as a dynmaic subnet tha nt subnet that is not part of this shared net at is part of this shared network, then the red network.
+Otherwise, the DHCPatriot wo " should be providing addresses out of a certain share ork.
+For example, if a router has a primary IP addre ubnet would be added here as a maintenance subnet id not know what shared network it belonged with.
+A ss in a subnet that is not covered .
+This tells the DHCPatriot that the 1) Shared Network Select One Select the Shared Network that thi be a part of. s DHCPv6 maintenance subnet will 2) Subnet Enter the DHCPv6 maintenance su 2620:0:2E50:ffff::/64 bnet here.
+For example: Commi Pv6 maintenance subnets: Currently configured DHCI Get CSV Shared Net FNGiov6Test Subnet /64 ([Ed It] [Delete]